Field intelligence and election operations software for campaigns, observer missions, and party HQ teams.

 A useful observer workflow should make it easy to:

-• capture location-aware incidents quickly
+• capture location-aware incidents with GPS and timestamps

-• attach media and severity clearly
+• attach photo evidence and severity levels

 • group incoming work by urgency and station